A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: VR Experiments

-\paragraph{The No-Action Setup} In this configuration (Fig. \ref{fig:GUInoaction}), participants are presented with two 3D abstract objects composed of ten cubes and in varying orientations, rotated relative to each other by angles of 0°, 60°, 120°, or 180° around the Y-axis|rotation in depth rather than in a 2D plane.
-The participants must mentally rotate one of the shapes to determine, by pressing decision buttons, whether they are the same shape in different orientations (match) or mirror versions of each other (mismatch).
+\textbf{The No-Action Setup.} In this configuration (\hyperref[fig:GUInoaction]{App.~Fig.~\ref*{fig:GUInoaction}}), the participants must mentally rotate one of the shapes to determine, by pressing decision buttons, whether they are the same shape in different orientations (match) or mirror versions of each other (mismatch).
 This setup mimics the original Shepard and Metzler experiment \citep{shepard1971mental} but ported in a VR environment.
 The performance and reaction time are measured.

-\paragraph{The Action Setup} This setup is similar to the no-action setup (Fig. \ref{fig:GUIaction}), but participants can manipulate the object using the VR thumbstick to rotate it in real-time, integrating real physical control into the mental rotation task.
+\textbf{The Action Setup.} This setup is similar to the no-action setup (\hyperref[fig:GUIaction]{App.~Fig.~\ref*{fig:GUIaction}}), but now participants can manipulate the object using the VR thumbstick to rotate it in real-time, integrating real physical control into the mental rotation task.
 Introducing an `action' component in addition to the reaction time.
 Interacting with the object causes it to disappear for the duration of the rotation, preventing participants from seeing intermediate poses; there is a green ball on a green circle indicating its position.